Tell your followers and friends about National Foster Care Month!

-Use the sample social media posts below to help raise awareness about ways the foster care system can support a process for strengthening families’ capacity to nurture and provide for their children’s well-being.
-Update your social media pages with free National Foster Care Month pictures and images from our Graphics page.
+Use the sample social media posts below to help raise awareness about the ways in which the child welfare and legal communities can authentically engage youth and support the development of meaningful connections.
+Pair your social media posts with free NFCM pictures and images from the NFCM Graphics page.

 Sample Posts and Tweets

 - May is National Foster Care Month!
 Share these inspiring stories and help communities come together to build meaningful connections for youth in foster care. #FosterCareMonth #NFCM2021 https://www.childwelfare.gov/fostercaremonth/stories/